 The age of onset depends on the cause of the unilateral hearing loss.

 Unilateral hearing loss in children is normally treated with hearing aids or hearing implants such as bone conduction devices.

 As with other hearing losses in children, it is important to be aware of and address the hearing loss in both the kindergarten and at school including teachers, the other pupils and the other parents.
 This makes it a lot easier to live with single sided deafness or hearing loss in one ear.

 Sudden unilateral hearing loss

 A hearing loss in one ear can also occur suddenly.
 Then it is a sudden unilateral hearing loss, a type of a sudden hearing loss.
 If you experience a sudden hearing loss in one ear, you should seek medical help as soon as possible.
 The quicker the treatment, the better are the chances of recovery.

 People who have a unilateral hearing loss may also experience tinnitus.
 The tinnitus can be in the affected ear or in both ears.
 There is not always a connection between the hearing loss and tinnitus.

 What to do?

 What should I do if I think I have a unilateral hearing loss?
-If you think that you have a unilateral hearing loss, you should contact a hearing professional to get a hearing test.
+If you think that you have a unilateral hearing loss or single sided deafness, you should contact a hearing professional to get a hearing test.
 If you experience a sudden unilateral hearing loss you must seek medical treatment as soon as possible.